×

 Photos by Samantha Davis: The Russell-Tyler-Ruthton volleyball team crashes to the court after winning the Section 3A Tournament Saturday night at Southwest Minnesota State University, clinching its return to the state tournament.
 The Knights defeated the Vikings 3-1.
 Below: RTR seniors Ava Karbo and Brezlyn Buchert bring the section trophy to the team.

-RTR entered the fourth set with a 2-1 lead on the night, and made its statement evident early on, bolstering a 7-2 lead after a few Minneota errors paired with a Paisley Thooft and Ava Karbo kill.
+RTR entered the fourth set with a 2-1 lead on the night, and made its statement evident early on, bolstering a 7-2 lead after a few Minneota errors paired with a Paisley Thooft and Karbo kill.

 Jaylyn Coequyt continued to help lead the front of the net for the Vikings to cut into a 7-4 deficit, yet Karbo stopped the potential run early on with another kill.